Living wage foundation rate updated at the bottom of the blog

-The real Living Wage is calculated based on the cost of living in a particular geographical area.
+The Living Wage Foundation rate is calculated based on the cost of living in a particular geographical area.
 This means that the real Living Wage varies depending on where a worker lives in the UK.
 For example, the real Living Wage in London is currently £11.95 per hour, while the real Living Wage in the rest of the UK is £10.90 per hour.
 This reflects the higher costs of living in or working in the capital.

 “The Living Wage is a voluntary higher rate of base pay.
 It provides a benchmark for responsible employers who choose to pay their employees a rate that meets the basic cost of living in the UK and London.
 It is higher than the government's National Minimum Wage rates, including the minimum wage rate for over-23s (the 'National Living Wage') because it is calculated according to the cost of living.”
 (Living Wage Foundation)

 Real Living Wage rates are calculated and published annually and the last increase was announced on 22nd September 2022.
-Employers were encouraged to implement the new real Living Wage across their workforce as soon as the rates were announced, but at the latest by 14th May 2023.
+Employers were encouraged to implement the new real Living Wage rate across their workforce as soon as the rates were announced, but at the latest by 14th May 2023.

 The real Living Wage is non-legally binding.
 It aims to be a wage that meets employees’ everyday needs, covering workers’ realistic costs of living.
 Employers who pay the real Living Wage are deemed to go ‘above and beyond’ for their employees.